Out-Law Guide 5 min. read

 Detailed conditions must be satisfied.
 The main conditions are:

-• they are ordinary shares in an unquoted trading company or the holding company of a trading group
+• they are ordinary shares in an unquoted trading company or the holding company of a trading group; and

-There are various other options which might be available to individuals to reduce the tax bill arising on disposal of their shares.
+There are various other options which might be available to individuals to reduce the CGT payable on a disposal of shares.

 Capital losses

-Should an individual have available capital losses made on other investments in the tax year of disposal, or in previous tax years, these can normally be set off against the capital gain.
-However, if the individual qualifies for business asset disposal relief and has other capital gains it would be more tax efficient to offset the capital losses against gains subject to tax at more than 10%.
+Generally, capital losses made on other investments in the tax year of disposal, or in previous tax years, can be set off against the capital gain.
+However, if the disposal qualifies for BADR and the individual has other capital gains, it would be more tax efficient to offset the capital losses against gains subject to tax at more than 10%.

 Annual exemption

 To the extent that an individual's annual exemption has not otherwise been used, this will be available to set against their gain.
-Although, as with capital losses, it may be more efficient to use the annual exemption against gains which do not qualify for business asset disposal relief or investors' relief.
+As with capital losses, it may be more efficient to use the annual exemption against gains which do not qualify for BADR or investors' relief and therefore where the tax rate is higher than 10%.

 Reinvestment in small companies

-Should an individual have any plans to reinvest their sale proceeds in small private companies, this could defer the time at which the tax is payable.
-For more details see the section on EIS reinvestment relief in this guide to EIS.
+It may be possible to defer payment of CGT by reinvesting the sale proceeds in small private companies.
 For investments in very small companies Seed Enterprise Investment Relief (SEIS) may provide a 50% exemption for gains reinvested in SEIS shares.

 We are processing your request. \n Thank you for your patience.
 An error occurred.
 This could be due to inactivity on the page - please try again.